solo-io/gloo-portal-idp-connect/docs/configuring-gloo-gateway.md

 ## AWS Cognito

-Below are the instructions for using AWS Cognito to manage client credentials and access tokens for your API Products and configure Gloo Platform to authorize them.
+Below are the instructions for using AWS Cognito to manage client credentials and access tokens for your API Products and configure Gloo Gateway to authorize them.

 ### Manual Bootstrap